 What is 'bycatch?'

 Bycatch is defined in the MSA as fish that are harvested in a fishery but are not sold or kept for personal use.
 Discards include species that by law must be returned to the sea (regulatory discards), and fish that are discarded at the discretion of fishermen because they are not economically worthwhile to keep (economic discards).
 Although fishermen try to catch only fish that can be sold, fishing gear is not 100% selective, and some undesirable fish and other organisms are caught incidentally while fishing.
 Bycatch in State waters (0-3 nautical miles) is managed by the State and in Federal waters (3-200 nautical miles) by the Council.
 A joint protocol committee between the State and the Council ensures coordination of efforts.

 What is the difference between bycatch and mixed stock fisheries?

 Bycatch does not include the intercept of fish destined for other areas in fisheries that target salmon.
 In western Alaska, such fisheries only occur in State waters.
 Bycatch is not the harvest of a fish in a mixed stock fishery that are destined to other areas.
 The management of salmon in mixed stock fisheries (such as Area M) is under the jurisdiction of the State of Alaska.

 How many Chinook salmon and chum salmon are caught in groundfish fisheries?

-In 2021, a total of 15,827 sub-adult Chinook salmon and 535,282 sub-adult chum salmon were taken as bycatch in all Bering Sea groundfish fisheries, most of which were in the pollock fishery.
-Through July 2022, 5,699 sub-adult Chinook salmon have been taken as bycatch in the Bering Sea pollock fishery (chum salmon are only taken as bycatch in the second half of the year).
+In 2022, a total of 6,337 sub-adult Chinook salmon and 242,375 sub-adult chum salmon were taken as bycatch in all Bering Sea groundfish fisheries, most of which were in the Bering Sea pollock fishery.
+Through August 2023, 11,185 sub-adult Chinook salmon have been taken as bycatch in the Bering Sea pollock fishery (chum salmon are only taken as bycatch in the second half of the year).
 Very few sockeye, pink, or coho salmon are caught as bycatch, and are grouped together with chum salmon numbers for management purposes.

-In 2021, a total of 10,595 sub-adult Chinook salmon and 3,556 chum sub-adult chum salmon were taken in the Gulf of Alaska groundfish fisheries.
-Through July 2022, 5,945 sub-adult Chinook salmon have been caught as bycatch.
+In 2022, a total of 13,173 sub-adult Chinook salmon and 5,250 sub-adult chum salmon were taken as bycatch in the Gulf of Alaska groundfish fisheries.
+Through August 2023, 6,513 sub-adult Chinook salmon have been caught as bycatch.
 In the Gulf of Alaska, the majority of Chinook salmon bycatch occurs in the pollock trawl fishery but fisheries for flatfish, rockfish, and Pacific cod also catch Chinook salmon as bycatch.